mclane2/Orbital_Free_DFT_Algorithms_Python/README.md

 This project required me to learn a lot about DFT, which was something I hadn't covered in my course modules.
 I created the document ```Background_Theory.pdf``` to explain how DFT and OFDFT work and how it applies to my project.

 Over the course of this project, I learned not only about DFT but also about some advanced numerical methods.
 I found that this particular type of non-linear numerical minimization was quite different to the kinds of problems I had solved previously.
-Despite being unfamiliar, the way it works is quite simple, so I created the document ```OFDFT_Algorithms.pdf``` to explain some of the methods.
+Despite being unfamiliar, the way it works in principle is quite simple, so I created the document ```OFDFT_Algorithms.pdf``` to explain some of the methods.
 The literature specifically focused on the OFDFT minimization algorithm was sparse and spread out over the course of decades, so I wanted to summarise all the techniques here and clear up any confusions about them in a single document.

 ## Installation
 To see the minimization algorithm in Python, simply download ```Minimization Algorithm.ipynb``` and run it on anything that can open .ipynb files.
 The minimum requirements are Python 3.9+, numpy, scipy and matplotlib.
 All the required functions are defined within the notebook.